microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 ## Reward Function

 To make out policy more intelligent, we need to understand which moves are "better" than others.
 To do this, we need to define our goal.
 The goal can be defined in terms of **reward function**, that will return some score value for each state.
-The higher the number - the better is the reward function
+The higher the number - the better is the reward function. (code block 5)

 ```python
 move_reward = -0.1